aptos-labs/developer-docs/apps/docusaurus/docs/keyless/oidc-support.md

 ---
-title: "Keyless Accounts"
+title: "OIDC Support"
+# id: "Configure Your OIDC Provider"
 ---

-## OIDC Support

 Aptos Keyless supports the following IdPs on our network(s).
 Support for additional IdPs to come.
 Please reach out if you have need for coverage for a specific use case.